Funding Your Adoption

 Summary: Brittany’s Hope works to build a bridge to unite children with special needs to families with open hearts to adopt but are burdened by the substantial fees associated with inter-country adoption.

 Eligibility: Adopting a child from a country other than the U.S.; adopting a child who has been designated special needs; your placing agency must be one of their affiliates.
+Families need to fundraise a minimum of one-half (1/2) of their awarded adoption grant.

 What are Special Needs?
 In the spectrum of international adoption, children with ‘special needs’ are those deemed difficult to place due to their age, physical or mental handicap, and sibling groups.
 Children with more specialized needs are at a greater risk for dependence- therefore, there are a disproportionate number of children with special needs who are abandoned.